 Functional Capacity Evaluation (FCE)

-What does a Functional Capacity Evaluation (FCE) involve?
+What does a functional capacity evaluation (FCE) involve?

 - A functional capacity evaluation is usually 1.5 to 2 hours in duration, which includes an interview and completion of a battery of standardized physical assessment tasks.